danchoi/twail/README.markdown

     twail s [n] [search args]

+Please note that you want to search for a hashtag, you need to put it in quotes.
+E.g.,

+    twail s 1 '#codeforamerica'

 The output of `twail` in search mode looks like this:

     $ twail s vitunes itunes